 WGA, Hollywood studios reportedly closing in on deal after months-long strike

-Negotiators for the striking Writers Guild of America and studio representatives were "in the final phase" of contract talks to potentially end a months-long strike that's crippled the entertainment industry, according to multiple media reports Saturday.
+Negotiators for the striking Writers Guild of America and studio representatives were planning to meet again Sunday to continue work "in the final phase" of contract talks to potentially end a monthslong strike that's crippled the entertainment industry, according to multiple media reports Saturday.

 According to the major industry trade publications and CNN, legal teams were said to be going over the fine points of complex issues such as residuals for streamed content and the use of artificial intelligence to create content.